SaraOsdi/Mouse-race/README.md

 Mouse-race game
-Using JavaFX and SQLite for DB
+Using JavaFX and SQLite with an emphasis on Object Oriented architecture.

 Instructions:
 Download the folder, extract, open in your favorite IDE and run.